-When Ike, Will, and their father C.C. purchased the famed and historic Atkins Camps in 1890 and founded Libby Camps, the world was a vastly different place.
-That was the year Yosemite was designated as a National Park, and the same year Wyoming and Idaho were admitted as 43rd and 44th states.
+When the historic Atkins Camps were founded in 1890, and twenty years before Ike, Will, and their father C.C. purchased them and founded Libby Camps, the world was a vastly different place.
+1890 was the year Yosemite was designated as a National Park, and the same year Wyoming and Idaho were admitted as 43rd and 44th states.
 It was one year before Carnegie Hall opened in New York City, and two years before Ellis Island started accepting and processing immigrants.
 It was three years still before the extravagant Chicago World’s Fair, where the masses were introduced to the marvel of electric light.
 And it was four years before congress designated Labor Day as an official holiday, five years before the first U.S. Open Golf Tournament, and six long years before the last North American Gold Rush in the Yukon Territories.
 Like we said, the world was a vastly different place when the first pages of our story were written.

 Back then when our guests left their homes to venture north and visit us, their journey was long and daunting, first by buckboard and later by train through a vast wilderness much more remote than one could imagine, especially when measured against the standards of today.
 And to arrive only to face an additional two days of travel by canoe upstream to the camps, then located on an Island, must have been an experience all on its own.
 Moving upriver through a sprawling landscape of massive timbers, outstretched endlessly and filled to the brim with all of nature’s wonders, it must have felt as though they were being transported to a new world completely separate and entirely simpler than the world they left behind back home.
 A place thoroughly isolated and totally shut off from where their journey began.